hwayne/learntla/content/tla/operators/index.md

 { Five, SumWithFive(Five, Five) } \* { 5, 15 }
 ```

+{{% note tip %}}
+Remember, you can use the "No Behavior Spec" option in your TLC model to test various operators and cases.
+{{% /note %}}

 {{% q %}}
 Write an operator that tests if two numbers are not equal.